mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 target for a `baz` service.

 "I need to get a new target...instead of adding a new field to `Targets`, let's re-use `barTarget`.
-That's the cleantest approach."
+That's the cleanest approach."

 It will optimize keeping existing types instead of extending them to match your domain as your domain expands, especially if those existing types cross a